cnnrshd/dl-docs/content/deployment/proxmox.md

 5. Install Ansible and pywinrm via **pip3 install ansible pywinrm --user** or by creating and using a virtual environment.
 6. Packer v1.7.0+ must be installed and in your PATH
 7. sshpass must be installed to allow Ansible to use password login.
 On MacOS, install via brew install hudochenkov/sshpass/sshpass as brew install sshpass does not allow it to be installed.
+8. Packer must have the Proxmox plugin installed and available.
+Documentation for installation is available here: https://developer.hashicorp.com/packer/integrations/hashicorp/proxmox

 ### Steps